richard1912/PasteParty/README.md

 - Unique ID (used internally for management)

 Theme settings are stored in `data/settings.json` and persist across all sessions and devices accessing the same server.

+## Privacy & Security

+**Your data never leaves your machine.** PasteParty is completely self-hosted and runs locally:
+- ✅ No cloud services or external servers
+- ✅ No analytics or tracking
+- ✅ No internet connection required
+- ✅ All data stored locally in the `./data/` folder
+- ✅ You have full control over your data

+Perfect for sensitive information, passwords, code snippets, or anything you want to keep private.

 ## Technical Details